cosmo0/arcade-manager/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=cosmo0_arcade-manager&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=cosmo0_arcade-manager)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=cosmo0_arcade-manager&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=cosmo0_arcade-manager)

-This is a rom management tool that will work with any arcade emulator romset.
+ArcadeManager is a rom management tool that will work with any arcade emulator romset.
 It helps you filter your arcade rom collection (MAME/FBNeo) by removing unwanted, bad, and unplayable games.

-It also includes several selection of "best games", if you feel a bit lost among the several thousand games that full MAME romsets provide.
+It also includes several selection of "best games", if you feel a bit lost among the several thousand games that full MAME romsets provide, and want a quick way to just keep the best ones.

 It also installs overlays/bezels, but only Retropie and Recalbox are currently supported.